honeymkr/thehoneymkrway/content/blog/run-your-business-like-a-cult/index.md

 ---

-## How has it been going lately as a leader in todays economy?
+## How has it been going lately as a leader in today's economy?

 Everywhere I go there still seems to be an echo chamber about how it’s harder than ever to find good help, and that it’s impossible to keep up with customer demand - if you’ve got it!